Brian Michael Smith

 Being in the limelight at such a young age came at a cost, and she became the victim of a lot of torment and bullying.
 Still, that didn't stop the trans icon.
 Harries continued to appear in a number of reality shows as a woman, including "Celebrity Big Brother," "Big Brother’s Bit on the Side," and "This Morning."
 The TV personality has also appeared in documentaries about her transition.

 Like "Pose," there has been another show that has given a platform to trans-folks, and that is the hit Netflix series "Orange Is the New Black" Luckily for us, that is exactly where we discovered the great Laverne Cox as the iconic Sophia Burset.
-Cox's performance earned her a nomination for a Primetime Emmy Award, making her the first openly transgender person to be nominated after music composer Angela Morely back in 1990.
+Cox's performance got her a nomination for a Primetime Emmy Award, making history as the first openly transgender person to be nominated after music composer Angela Morely back in 1990.

 And if that wasn't enough for you, the OINTB star also was the first transgender to play an actual transgender role in the CBS TV series "Doubt."
 Talk about progress.

 Possibly one of the most famous trans people in the world today, Caitlyn Jenner, formerly known as Olympic gold-winning athlete, Bruce Jenner, is a force to be reckoned with.
 Jenner gained TV stardom on the hit reality show "Keeping Up With the Kardashians" as Kris's former spouse.
-However, in 2014, everything changed, and she revealed in a Diane Sawyer interview that she wanted to be recognized as a woman.
+However, in 2014, everything changed, and she revealed in a Diane Sawyer interview that she identifies as a woman and wants to be recognized as such.

 The next few years consisted of more outings and her very own reality show called "I am Cait," which detailed her transition into a woman.
-Aside from the entertainment aspect, Jenner has successfully managed several lucrative business investments, has dabbled in acting and even race-car driving.
+Aside from the entertainment aspect, Jenner has successfully managed several lucrative business investments and has dabbled in acting and even race-car driving.

 It's a life-changing moment when one family member transitions, so imagine two!
 That's what happened when the Wachowski brothers became the Wachowski sisters.
 And if you think you're not familiar with them, think again.
 These were the brains behind the massively successful film " The Matrix" and TV series "Sense8."